 Andrew has been partner at one of Canberra’s larger independent accounting firms, Hardwickes for the past seven years.
 His vast experience in finance, auditing, reporting and governance, combined with his passion for the community and his flair for strategic thinking, has seen him serve on a number of boards, including as a corporate and financial advisor.
 He also works with the Institute of Chartered Accountants as a facilitator, mentor and examiner.

 Karen completed close to six years as the inaugural Chief Executive Officer of the Australian Children’s Education and Care Quality Authority (ACECQA), a body under the auspices of CoAG.
 She has worked in both the public and private sectors.
 A varied background in a range of different subject areas has provided her with strong governance, change management, service delivery, regulatory, policy, representational and media advocacy skills.
 She also has extensive experience liaising with Ministers and senior executives across a range of portfolios, industry groups and with the community.

 Bernice Ellis Director

-Bernice leads the commercial dispute resolution team at Meyer Vandenberg Lawyers, Canberra’s largest independent law firm.
-She has a background in tax and commerce, is a board member of a local disability service provider and is passionate about giving back to the Canberra community.
+Bernice is a Partner in a National law firm, specialising in commercial litigation and insolvency.
+She has a background in tax and commerce, is a board member of a Canberra disability support-service provider and is passionate about giving back to the Canberra community.